The Board of Yellowknife Education District No. 1 is the longest serving publicly elected school board in the Northwest Territories.

 He is a member of several professional organizations and community sport groups, and has been awarded several distinctions for his civic volunteer work.
 He is an avid amateur magician and loves to share his talents with children and adults alike.

 In his spare time, Terry enjoys refereeing both soccer and hockey.
 Terry wants to hear your thoughts on our education system, and can always be contacted to discuss issues.
 He’ll even buy the coffee!

 Rajiv was elected to the YK1 board in 2015 just as his older daughter entered the YK1 school system for the first time.
 As such, he will be serving as trustee during the formative years of his two daughters’ educational experience.

-His own (mostly happy) memory of schooling in Québec recalls a strong emphasis on project-based learning in biological, physical, computer, and social sciences.
-He likewise hopes to expand similar opportunities for YK1 students while championing greater social inclusion across the increasingly diverse student body in his term as trustee.
+He likewise hopes to expand similar opportunities for YK1 students while championing greater social inclusion across an increasingly diverse student body in his term as trustee.